Splintering Nonconcatenative Languages for Better Tokenization

-For example, removing \<d> from \<l`bwd> would produce the non-word \<l`bw>.} For instance, the word \say{\<l`bwd>} transitions to \say{\<l`bd>} when the template letter `\<w>' is removed.
+For example, removing \<d> from \<l`bwd> would produce the non-word \<l`bw>.} For instance, the word \<l`bwd> turns into \<l`bd> when the template letter \<w> is removed.
 By repeating this process iteratively, the word eventually reduces to only its root letters.
 This method can be seen as a way to isolate the root letters from the template.

 In this method, NCL words are transformed into a sequence of single-letter reductions, with the goal of rearranging them to better align with existing subword tokenizers.
 This is achieved by expanding the language's alphabet to include not only its original letters but also single-letter reductions, where each reduction consists of a letter paired with the index from which it was removed.\footnote{In practice, we found that using \emph{negative indices} for the latter half of a word's characters both aligns well with the suffixing nature of certain morphemes and reduces the resulting alphabet by 15\%.
-Not shown in our examples for simplicity.} From another perspective, this method explores the impact of expanding a language's alphabet to enhance word representation.
+Not shown in our examples for simplicity.
+Further low-level details are provided in \autoref{sec:alphabet-encoding-implementation-details}.} From another perspective, this method explores the impact of expanding a language's alphabet to enhance word representation.
 We illustrate the high-level application of \spl{} into the NLP pipeline in \autoref{fig:splintering}.
-Further low-level details are provided in \autoref{sec:implementation-details}.